Direct then Diffuse: Incremental Unsupervised Skill Discovery for State Covering and Goal Reaching: Theoretical Details on Section

 As a result, $\ov{\gI}^{\star}(N=2,M=2) > \ov{\gI}^{\star}(N=3,M=2)$, which concludes the proof.
 The intuition why $\ov{\mathcal{I}}^{\star}$ is increased by decreasing $N$ is that for $N=2$ there is one skill per state whereas for $N=3$ the skills must necessarily overlap.
 Note that this contrasts with the original MI (that also optimizes~$\rho$) where decreasing $N$ cannot improve the optimal MI. \end{proof}

 The previous simple example hints to the fact that the value of the minimum discriminability of the optimal assignment $\eta$ may be a good indicator to determine whether to remove a skill.
-The following more general lemma indeed shows that a sufficient condition is that $\eta$ is small enough.
+The following more general lemma indeed shows that a sufficient condition for the uniform-$\rho$ MI to be increased by removing a skill is that $\eta$ is small enough.